Skip to content

 • by

-Methuselah star (HD 140283) is a yellow subgiant located in the constellation Libra.
-It is one of the oldest stars known.
-With an estimated age of 14.46 ± 0.8 billion years, the star appears older than the universe itself.
-Located at a distance of 202.4 light years from Earth, it is one of the nearest Population II stars to the Sun.
-With an apparent magnitude of 7.205, Methuselah is invisible to the unaided eye.
+Located at a distance of 200.5 light years from Earth, Methuselah is one of the nearest Population II stars to the Sun.
+With an apparent magnitude of 7.205, the star is invisible to the unaided eye.

 Star type